Vanitha3010/Numpy/README.md

-pandas
-Pandas is a powerful and versatile library that simplifies the tasks of data manipulation in Python.
-Pandas is well-suited for working with tabular data, such as spreadsheets or SQL tables.
-The Pandas library is an essential tool for data analysts, scientists, and engineers working with structured data in Python.
+NumPy is a Python library used for working with arrays.
+It also has functions for working in domain of linear algebra, fourier transform, and matrices.
+NumPy was created in 2005 by Travis Oliphant.
+It is an open source project and you can use it freely.
+NumPy stands for Numerical Python.